EmbeddedEnterprises/burrow/README.md

 ## How to create a project?

-To create a burrow project just create an empty folder and run
+To create a burrow project just create an empty folder inside your `GOPATH` and run

 ```
 $ burrow init